keys19/molab-2024-09-keya/README.md

 ## Week 03
 **Shape symphony**

 This week, I explored the use of arrays to manage colors and experimented with the ForEach function to generate a dynamic grid of shapes.
-Using closures and a slider, I added interactivity, creating an engaging canvas wt=ith colors shapes and margins shift with a slide.
-Im curious about how `id: \.self` works!
+Using closures and a slider, I added interactivity, creating an engaging canvas with colors shapes and margins shift with a slide.
+I was curious about and tried to learn how `id: \.self` works along with Linear gradients